How our restrictive covenant solicitors can help

-- Restrict the geographical locations a former employee can work in (area covenants)
+- Restriction of the geographical location where a former employee can work

-- Prevent the former employee from dealing with clients (non-dealing covenant)
+- Prevention of the former employee in dealing with, or contacting, your clients

 Stephensons advises predominantly employer clients and businesses, ranging from small partnerships to larger enterprises across all sectors.

 Our team also advises a number of individuals in their capacity as former employees to dispute the enforceability of restrictive covenants in their contracts of employment.